-We represent businesses in numerous multi-party federal and state hazardous waste/Superfund and solid waste litigation, and in toxic tort litigation.
+We represent businesses in numerous multi-party federal and state hazardous waste/Superfund and solid waste litigation, and toxic tort litigation.
 We provide creative solutions to defend your business in litigation, or to proactively assist you in securing effective compliance advice or project permits.
 We advise and help you to manage complicated environmental insurance and liability issues in your real estate and corporate transactions.
 We have a proven reputation in the region, and our attorneys bring a rare combination of established regulatory relationships and experience to address the full spectrum of legal issues you face when dealing with environmental law matters.

 Areas of Concentration

 - Environmental litigation / Superfund / Toxic torts

 - Regulatory compliance and counseling

 - Environmental permitting for air, waste, water quality and other natural resources

 - Real estate, land use and business transactions

 - Green construction, Brownfield projects and historic redevelopment of properties